Approximation by Quad Meshes in Laguerre Geometry: A few basics of Laguerre geometry and L-nets

 \paragraph{Oriented contact} \emph{Oriented contact} (\emph{or-contact}) of oriented spheres/planes means tangency in the usual sense and agreement of unit normals at a contact point.
 A point is in \emph{oriented contact} with an oriented sphere/plane if it lies on the sphere/plane.
-Thus, an oriented sphere $s=(c,r)$ with center $c \in \R^3$ and signed radius $r$ is in oriented contact with the or-plane $p$ if and only if $c$ has signed distance $r$ from $p$, i.e. \be \la n,c \ra + h=r. \ee \paragraph{\bluevarnew{Laguerre transformations}} \emph{Laguerre transformations} are pairs of bijective transformations of the sets of oriented spheres and oriented planes, respectively, preserving oriented contact.
-The main example is the \emph{$d$-offsetting operation}, which adds the same constant $d$ to the signed radius $r$ of each or-sphere and to the signed distance~$h$ from each or-plane to the origin, while preserving the centers $c$ of or-spheres and the normal vectors $n$ of or-planes.
-By~\eqref{eq:contact}, the resulting transformation preserves the oriented contact between or-spheres and or-planes.
+Thus, the or-plane $p$ is in oriented contact with an oriented sphere $s=(c,r)$ with center $c \in \R^3$ and signed radius $r$ if and only if $p$ has \emph{signed distance} $r$ from $c$, i.e. \be \la n,c \ra + h=r. \ee \paragraph{Laguerre transformations} \emph{Laguerre transformations} are pairs of bijective transformations of the sets of or-spheres and or-planes, respectively, preserving oriented contact.
+A simple example is the \emph{$d$-offsetting operation} which adds the same constant $d$ to the signed radius $r$ of each or-sphere and to the signed distance~$h$ from each or-plane to the origin, while preserving the centers $c$ of or-spheres and the normal vectors $n$ of or-planes.
+By~\eqref{eq:contact}, this transformation preserves the or-contact between or-spheres and or-planes.
+Euclidean isometries of $\mathbb{R}^3$ are also Laguerre transformations.

 \paragraph{Oriented cones} A \emph{rotational cone} is the union of lines (\emph{rulings}) passing through a fixed point (\emph{vertex}) and forming a fixed angle (nonzero and non-right) with a fixed line in~$\mathbb{R}^3$ passing through the fixed point.
 An \emph{oriented rotational cone} is a rotational cone equipped with a continuous family of unit normal vectors at all points (excluding the vertex) such that the normal vectors along each ruling are the same.
 (The latter requirement is needed because the cone without the vertex splits into two components, which a priori can be oriented independently.)
 An \emph{oriented rotational cylinder} is the union of lines at a fixed nonzero distance from a fixed line, equipped with a continuous family of unit normal vectors at all points.
 A \emph{generalized oriented cone} ( \emph{or-cone}) is an oriented rotational cone or oriented rotational cylinder or (non-oriented) straight line in~$\mathbb{R}^3$.